 2We define a catchment area as the area around a primary school.
-Villages are not well-defined in this region, but primary schools are well-known landmarks that people use as a geographical reference the adequate nutrient levels according to NARL.
-These graphs show high heterogeneity in soil characteristics.
-In addition, much of the distribution for key nutrients such as nitrogen and phosphorus lies to the left of the adequate level, suggesting soil nutrient deficiencies.
+Villages are not well-defined in this region, but primary schools are well-known landmarks that people use as a geographical reference nitrogen and phosphorus lies to the left of the adequate level, suggesting soil nutrient deficiencies.